“Take heart young people! Christ is calling you and the world awaits you! Remember, the kingdom of God needs your generous and complete dedication.”

 Pope St. John Paul II

-Teens come home from Extreme Faith Camp, Steubenville, NCYC, or other Warriors for Christ events with a refreshed and energized spirit.
+Teens come home from Extreme Faith Camp, Steubenville, NCYC, or other youth events with a refreshed and energized spirit.
 God undeniably works in life-changing ways through these camps and conferences.
-That’s why we believe that every teen should get the opportunity to participate in Warriors for Christ events.
+That’s why we believe that every teen should get the opportunity to participate in youth ministry events.

-To facilitate quality youth ministry events, it costs money for travel, lodging, programming, etc. Nevertheless, we never want a lack of funds be the reason that a teen cannot participate.
-Fortunately, to lighten and ease this financial reality, groups within our Cluster (such as the Knights of Columbus and the CCW) have partnered with W4C to offer teens an opportunity to raise funds for camps/conferences that they attend.
-Additionally, we encourage and support parents who would like to create/lead a fundraiser for youth to raise funds for W4C events.
+To facilitate quality youth ministry events, it costs money for travel, lodging, programming, etc. Nevertheless, we never want a lack of funds to be the reason that a teen cannot participate.
+Fortunately, to lighten and ease this financial reality, groups within our Cluster (such as the Knights of Columbus and the CCW) have partnered with us to offer teens an opportunity to raise funds for camps/conferences that they attend.
+Additionally, we encourage and support parents who would like to create/lead a fundraiser for youth to raise funds to attend events.

 How do these fundraisers work?

-Middle school and high school Warriors may participate in fundraisers of their choice.
-The funds they earn go towards their cost of the event/events they plan on attending.
+4P/1F middle school and high school youth may participate in fundraisers with the funds they earn being used toward the cost of the event/events they plan on attending.

 The amount of money that a teen will earn per event and what sort of work/time is involved depends on the event itself.
 Refer to the “Fundraising Opportunities” for information on specific fundraising opportunities.